 The lines on the graph represent the results for the factors being compared.
 The more the lines slope upwards the greater the number of revision (redo) operations that have been done.
 In general, the greater the difference in the slope of the lines the more important the difference.
-This graph shows that there are more revisions when non cross-linked polyethylene (the green line) is used compared to cross-linked polyethylene (the blue line).
+This graph shows that there are more revisions when non cross-linked polyethylene (non XLPE) (the green line) is used compared to cross-linked polyethylene (XLPE) (the blue line).

-The information on the right hand side of each of these graphs is important.
+The information on the right-hand side of each of these graphs is important.
 This gives a measure of the amount of difference, how this is changing with time and how confident you can be that the difference is real.
-The most important information is the HR (hazard ratio) and the p (probability) value.
+The most important information is the HR (hazard ratio) and the p (probability) value (see section on Hazard Ratios)).